 Dr. Tarnoff was first hired as a General Surgeon at Tufts Medical Center in 2001, after completing his General Surgery Residency at Robert Wood Johnson Medical School and his Advanced Laparoscopic Surgery Fellowship at Cleveland Clinic.
 Over the course of his early career, he published 50 peer-reviewed articles, chapters and text books in the areas of minimally invasive and bariatric surgery.
 In 2008 he took on a leadership role in the medical device industry, serving as Corporate Chief Medical Officer and Vice-President for Medical Affairs for Covidien, and most recently, Chief Medical Officer and Senior Vice President for Value-Based Healthcare Partnerships for Medtronic.
 Among his assignments – building and leading medical and regulatory affairs for Covidien and developing new business models for Medtronic, as it contemplates its role in value-based healthcare.

 Tufts Medical Center’s Surgery Department performs about 14,000 cases per year and is highly regarded nationally for its quality and outcomes.
-In 1981, Tufts Children's Hospital opened the world’s first pediatric trauma center, and today, Tufts MC is a Level One Trauma Center for both adults and children.
+In 1981, Tufts Medical Center opened the world’s first pediatric trauma center, and today, Tufts MC is a Level One Trauma Center for both adults and children.
 Tufts MC also has performed the most heart transplants in New England since 2000.

 “I grew up here at Tufts MC.
 It is where I developed my medical and surgical skills and a place that shares my belief in, and commitment to, delivering high quality, low-cost care,” said Dr. Tarnoff.
 “My experiences in the medical device industry have afforded me invaluable, on-the-job training in organizational leadership, and provided me with the knowledge and expertise to build and manage high performing teams.
 I am excited to have the opportunity to bring these new skills back to the Department of Surgery.”